vitsensei/PayMyBill/README.md

 :ballot_box_with_check: Company must be able to subscribe via API to receive payment updates.
 This could include changes made manually in the admin portal, backend during normal course of operation, or received an event from a bank (e.g. disputed transaction)

-:black_square_button: Create an automate test scripts
+:ballot_box_with_check: Create an automate test scripts

 # Additional technical requirement
 :ballot_box_with_check: Security: a company must be able to access payments only created by itself and a company must be authorized during subscription